sensu/sensu-docs/content/sensu-core/1.0/quick-start/five-minute-install.md

 ---
 title: "The Five Minute Install"
-description: "The Sensu Core five minute installation guide."
+description: "The Sensu Core five minute installation guide"
 weight: 2
 version: "1.0"
 product: "Sensu Core"
-platformContent: true
 menu:
   sensu-core-1.0:
     parent: quick-start
 ---
-# The Five Minute Install

-## Objective

-Although Sensu’s [architecture][1] is one of its most compelling features, and the [complete installation guide][2] can help you get Sensu installed and configured for [a variety of operating environments][3], you might not actually care about any of that until you can get Sensu up and running in a development environment for testing purposes.
-This installation guide is intended to help you to **install Sensu Core in five minutes or less, <abbr title='all $0 of it you paid for that "free as in beer" open source software :)'>or we'll give you your money back</abbr>, guaranteed**.
+This installation guide is intended to help you install Sensu Core in a development environment for testing purposes.
+To try out Sensu Enterprise, see the [Sensu Enterprise quick install guide][12].

+_WARNING: This installation guide is not meant for production systems.
+To install Sensu in production, see the [complete installation guide][2] or [install Sensu using configuration management][11]._

 After completing the steps in this guide, you will have a fully functional Sensu Core installation in a [standalone][4] configuration.